Ravenbrook/mps/procedure/review.rst

    `.ko`_, beginning the review.

 #. _`.phase.check`: `.role.checker`_ individually execute `.check`_,
-   according to their checking roles [ref?], looking for unique `*major defects* <.def.defect.major>`_ that no other checker will bring to the logging meeting.
+   according to their checking roles (`.role.check`_), looking for unique `major defects`_ that no other checker will bring to the logging meeting.
 Checking continues during the next phase, `.phase.log`_.

 #. _`.phase.log`: `.role.leader`_, `.role.scribe`_, and
    `.role.checker`_ together execute `.log`_ to share and record what